coltynw/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A Relational Database is a set of formally described tables from which data can be accessed or reassembled in many different ways without havnig to reorganize the tables.
+SQL is a langugage thats used to manage relationtional databases.

 - [ ] Why do tables need a `primary key`?

+To use as ad id, so that each entry has a unique itentifier

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+we need to join the tables with a join table parent, that the foreign keys from each child table becomes the primary key for the parent table.
+Basically restructure it as 2 one-to-many relationships.

 ## Minimum Viable Product